 Our aim is to provide high quality education and prevent pupils from slipping behind in their work due to a health condition.

 We teach individual pupils with health needs who are currently unable to attend school.
 We offer teaching sessions at a location near home or, if absolutely necessary, in the home.
 We provide information, advice and consultancy to children/young people, schools, parents/carers and other agencies.

 By working closely with staff in schools we ensure children/young people follow the right programmes of study.
 Individual education plans are drawn up and we liaise with medical professionals.
 As soon as possible we support integration back to school to prevent any further disruption to pupils' education.

 The desired outcomes for the children/young people who we work with are to raise aspiration and achievement, for pupils to actively engage in education, employment or training and for the package of support to result in improved emotional well-being and to progress in school work.

 Our Health Needs Team consists of a manager, a team leader, advisory teachers, education support workers for health needs, a pool of highly qualified casual teachers, a senior psychiatrist, a learning support assistant (LSA) for young parents, education support on the children's ward of the University Hospital Of North Durham (UHND) and clerical support.

 SEND and Inclusion course directory

-Theincludes details of courses available during 2017/18.
+The SEND and Inclusion courses page includes details of courses currently available.
 The courses are mainly for school staff but parents, child care providers, health workers can also book onto these courses if appropriate.